MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 For many games, converting players to paying players is an important focus.
 Not only does having good conversion strategy increase revenue, it also increasing retention as players that pay feel more invested in your game and are likely to stay longer.
 Getting players to pay for the first time can be challenging primarily for two reasons:

 **Barrier to entry**.
 There is a lot standing in the way of a first purchase.
 Depending on your platform, the player may need to enter payment information, or even sign up for an account.
-Every step in the purchase funnel can easy drop 50% of players even if they are interested in purchasing.
+Every step in the purchase funnel can easily drop 50% of players even if they are interested in purchasing.

 The barrier to entry effect can be so strong it even overrides price sensitivity.
 Take this example of first-time purchasing behavior from an MMO:

 ![Purchasers Table](media/purchasers-table.png)

-Offering a lower priced bundle doesn’t increase purchasers because only highly motivated purchasers make it all the way through the funnel and they clearly have no greater demand for a $1 dollar bundle than a $10 bundle.
+Offering a lower-priced bundle doesn’t increase purchasers because only highly motivated purchasers make it all the way through the funnel and they clearly have no greater demand for a $1 dollar bundle than a $10 bundle.

 **Value proposition**.
 In a 2017 EEDAR survey, 78% of gamers said that good value was the primary decision maker for in-game purchases.
 Making a valuable offer is essential to getting a first-time purchase but often the less time a player has spent in your game the less valuable any in-game purchases will be to them.
 And, rushing players into their first purchase could negatively impact their life time value as spenders if they get burnt out and leave your game.
 Look to in-game data to better understand when players really connect to your game when the best time is to present them with their first offer.
 Experiment with different timing and offers until you find one that works for your players, and be aware that it may not be one size fits all.
 Segmentation can help you make offers that feel really valuable to players because they are tailored to their play style.